ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

 ## Generating SSH key pairs

-Here you will see how to generate strong SSH key pairs for your administrative users already existing in your Proxmox VE server.
+Learn here about generating strong SSH key pairs for the administrative users already existing in your Proxmox VE server.

 ### Stronger key pair for the `root` user